 Exports: In 2019 the top exporters of Poultry Meat were Brazil ($6.55B), United States ($3.72B), Poland ($2.85B), Netherlands ($2.55B), and Germany ($1.03B).

 Imports: In 2019 the top importers of Poultry Meat were China ($2.04B), Germany ($1.98B), United Kingdom ($1.6B), France ($1.37B), and Hong Kong ($1.34B).

-Tariffs: In 2018 the average tariff for Poultry Meat was 24.2%, been the 51 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Poultry Meat was 24.2%, making it the 51st lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Poultry Meat are Iceland (145%), Barbados (102%), Cyprus (95.9%), Morocco (85.5%), and Canada (74.4%).
 The countries with the lowest tariffs are Mauritius (0%), Hong Kong (0%), Maldives (0%), Singapore (0%), and Bosnia and Herzegovina (0%).

 Ranking: Poultry Meat ranks 541st in the Product Complexity Index (PCI).